xavdid/website/posts/the-great-migration/index.md

 title: The Great Migration
 fact: Tivoli Gardens, one of the oldest still intact amusement parks in the world, opens in Copenhagen, Denmark.
 fact_year: 1843
-tags: [blogging, CSS, jq, programming, Ruby, tutorial]
+tags: [blogging, CSS, jq, git, programming, Ruby, tutorial]
 ---

 As I'm back in the job market, I figured it was time to clean up some of my site internals.
 I've learned a lot about a lot since I first built it and my scss in particular was really showing its age.
 While I was in the trenches, I realized there was another big pain point I could fix: my blog.